-She is the former Chair of the Board of Trustees of Johns Hopkins University, is on the board of Johns Hopkins Medicine and has been on the boards of several nonprofits, including Colonial Williamsburg Foundation and Living Cities, a collaborative of over 20 of the country’s largest foundations.
-She is currently on the board of The Nature Conservancy Long Island Chapter and World Resources Institute.
+She is the former Chair of the Board of Trustees of Johns Hopkins University, is an Emeritus Trustee of both Johns Hopkins University and Johns Hopkins Medicine.
+She is currently the Vice Chair of the Board of World Resources Institute and is on the board of The Cooper Union.
 She is also a member of the New York Green Bank Advisory Committee and a member of the Council on Foreign Affairs.

 Mrs. Flaherty is an honors graduate of Smith College and holds a Masters in International Affairs from the Johns Hopkins Nitze School of Advanced International Studies.